 - Entry fee of $35.
 Make check payable to Dordt College.

-- Team roster.
-On the roster you must submit TWO email addresses.
-Organizers will use these for ongoing communication and to launch the competition on the evening of January 12, 2017.
+- Team Compliance Form.
+This form must be completed before the start of the competition.
+Organizers will use these for ongoing communication and to launch the competition on the evening of January 19, 2018.

 If you can't complete this online for some reason, you can mail these to: